 “The Last Full Measure,” with Samuel L. Jackson, William Hurt and Peter Fonda, will film in downtown Atlanta near the Georgia State Capitol building on Friday.
 Parts of some roads will be closed during the filming; see the map below for details.
+Sam posted the photo above on his official, public Instagram account.

 The movie, also with Diane Ladd, Christopher Plummer and Alison Sudol, is based on the true story of Airman William H. Pitsenbarger, portrayed by Grant Gustin.
 The movie also has filmed at Sweetwater Creek State Park and the Paulding County Airport.